ahmadharkouss/ansible_terraform_gitea/README.md

 ### 3. **Access and Configure-Install the Gitea Application**

-Access the Gitea application at `https://git.local` and configure the application as needed.
+Add `https://git.local` pointing to localhost on your system hosts file Access the Gitea application at `https://git.local` and configure the application as needed.

 Create a new repository